Close

 Generous support for Akinsanya Kambon: Soul Sessions is provided by the Kayne Opportunity Fund and Berry Stein.
 Additional funding is provided by Angela Robinson-Witherspoon.

-Generous support for Akinsanya Kambon: Soul Sessions at SculptureCenter is provided by the Jacques and Natasha Gelman Foundation and V. Joy Simmons, MD.
+Generous support for Akinsanya Kambon: Soul Sessions at SculptureCenter is provided by the Jacques and Natasha Gelman Foundation; Ortuzar, New York; Marc Selwyn Fine Art; and V. Joy Simmons, MD.
 Additional funding is provided by Tim Disney.

 Leadership support for SculptureCenter’s exhibitions and programs is provided by Carol Bove, Anna-Maria and Stephen Kellen Foundation, Barbara von Portatius, and Teiger Foundation.
 Major support is provided by Richard Chang, Jill and Peter Kraus, Miyoung Lee and Neil Simpkins, Eleanor Heyman Propp, Jacques Louis Vidal, and The Andy Warhol Foundation for the Visual Arts.
-Generous support is provided by Candy and Michael Barasch, Jane Hait and Justin Beal, Gabrielle Humphrey, Amy and Sean Lyons, Alexander S.C.
-Rower, Lily Lyons, David Maclean, Ronay and Richard Menschel, and Poppy Pulitzer.
+Generous support is provided by Candy and Michael Barasch, Jane Hait and Justin Beal, Gabrielle Humphrey, Amy and Sean Lyons, Lily Lyons, Ronay and Richard Menschel, Poppy Pulitzer, and Alexander S.C.
+Rower.
 Additional funding is provided by Ben Ackerley, Charmaine and Roman Mendoza, Matt and Elizabeth Quigley, Katharine Ristich, Julien Sarkozy, Carla Shen, Kristina Wong Foster, and Lisa Young and Steven Abraham.

 Leadership support for SculptureCenter’s annual operations is provided by the Lambent Foundation Fund of Tides Foundation.
 Major support is provided by Irene and Allen H. Brill, the Hartwig Art Foundation, and the A. Woodner Fund.
 Generous support is provided by Andrew Fine and David Andersson, Zenas Hutcheson/The Knox Foundation, Marinela Samourkas, our Board of Trustees, and many charitable individuals and friends.